Next Step: Leadership and Management Fellows Programme

 The programme will be delivered in four blocks of activity.
 Each will include a face-to-face workshop which will allow Fellows to address emerging issues and focus on new skills and adaptability needed for the years ahead.
 These will be supported by online programme elements and a 1-2-1 coaching session to debrief your 360 evaluation and report.

 Who can join?

-The programme is aimed at trainees within two training years of their expected certification of completion of training (CCT) date at time of commencing the Next Step: Leadership and Management Fellows Programme, and will therefore be starting to take on increased managerial and leadership responsibilities.
+The programme is aimed at trainees are within two training years of expected CCT date at time of commencing the Next Step: Leadership and Management Fellows Programme and will therefore be starting to take on increased managerial and leadership responsibilities.

 This programme directly addresses these needs and prepares the Fellows with both a thorough understanding of themselves, input into leadership and management within the healthcare context; but also provides a growing network of Fellows that will be mutually supporting as they take the next steps in their careers.